Thurles

 Thurles (/ˈtɝləs/; Durlas Éile) is a town in County Tipperary, Ireland.
 It is located in the civil parish of the same name in the barony of Eliogarty and in the ecclesiastical parish of Thurles.
 The cathedral church of the Roman Catholic Archdiocese of Cashel and Emly is located in the town.

+The birthplace of the Gaelic Athletic Association (GAA), Thurles is the third largest town in the county, with a population of 8,185 at the 2022 census.

 Location and access

 Thurles is located in mid-County Tipperary and is surrounded by the Silvermine Mountains (to the northwest) and the Slieveardagh Hills (to the southeast).
 The town itself is built on a crossing of the River Suir.

 The M8 motorway connects Thurles to Cork and Dublin via the N75 and N62 roads.
 The N62 also connects Thurles to the centre of Ireland (Athlone) via Templemore and Roscrea.
-The R498 links Thurles to Nenagh.
-Thurles railway station opened on 13 March 1848.
+The R498 road links Thurles to Nenagh.
+Thurles railway station opened on 13 March 1848 and has connections to Cork, Dublin, Limerick and Tralee.

 History

 Ancient history

 The ancient territory of Éile obtained its name from pre-historic inhabitants called the Eli, about whom little is known beyond what may be gathered from legends and traditions.
 The extent of Éile varied throughout the centuries with the rise and fall of the tribes in occupation.
 Before the 5th century A.D. the details of its history which can be gleaned from surviving records and literature are exceedingly meagre, obscure and confusing.
 During this century however Éile appears to have reached its greatest extent, stretching from Croghan Bri Eli (Croghan Hill in Offaly) to just south of Cashel (in Corca Eathrach Eli).
 The southern part of this territory embraced the baronies of Eliogarty and Ikerrin, a great part of Middle Third, the territory of Ileagh and a portion of the barony of Kilnamanagh Upper.

 By the 8th century, the territory of ancient Éile had broken up into a number of petty kingdoms: the O'Carroll occupied the northern portion, the O'Spillanes held Ileagh, the Eóganacht Chaisil had annexed Middle Third while the O'Fogartys held what is now the barony of Eliogarty.
 The O'Fogarty's gave their name to the town.
 In Irish, Durlas Éile means "Strong Fort of Éile", or more correctly Durlas Éile Uí Fhogartaigh ("Strong Fort of the O'Fogarty's of Éile").
 The clan dominated the regions of Templemore and the Devil's Bit stretching as far as the Tipperary/Kilkenny border.